shriyansh2305/devTinder/homework.md

 - create POST /signup API to add data to database
 - push some documents using API calls from postman

+- Lecture: 7
 - JS obejct vs JSON
 - Add the express.json middleware to your app
 - Make your signup API dynamic to recieve data from the end user
+- User.findOne() with duplicate emailIds, which one it will return?
+- API - get user by email
+- API - Feed API - GET /feed - get all the users form the db
+- API - get user by id
+- create a delete user API
+- difference between patch and put
+- create a update user api using id and also using email
+- explore the mongoose documentation for model methods
+- what are the options available in a Model.findOneAndUpdate method, explore more about it